jooservices/laravel-ai-workflow-template/guides/directory-structure.md

 ## Overview

-This guide explains the purpose and organization of each directory within the `docs/` folder, following the **Principle → Guideline → Standard** hierarchy.
+This guide explains the purpose and organization of each directory within the documentation root, following the **Principle → Guideline → Standard** hierarchy.

+> **When used as a Git submodule:**
+> In a consuming Laravel project, this repository is typically mounted under `<project-root>/docs/`.
+In that setup, the root of this repo **is** the `docs/` folder for your project.

 ---